Terms and Conditions

 The Customer agrees not to use the Platform for illegal activities, such as making transactions in violation of the Danish Money Laundering Act or other laws, just as the Customer may not transfer viruses or other malicious code to the Platform or other services operated by November First.
 In addition, the Customer may only use its own log-in information.

 The Customer is solely responsible for any activity that take place at the Customer's log-in to the Platform.
-If the password is entered incorrectly three times, access to the Platform is automatically blocked.
-A new password can be requested by accessing www.novemberfirst.com.
+If the password is entered incorrectly five times, access to the Platform is automatically blocked.
+A new password can be requested by accessing www.novemberfirst.com

 7.1 Exchange rates and margins

 November First can enter into an agreement with various financial companies that provide exchange rates on an ongoing basis through the Platform to November First’s Customers.
 November First will add a margin on the offered exchange rates.
-Regarding scheduled payments, November First will execute the payment as instructed by the Customer.
-November First will always offer the Customer the most desirable rate for settling a transaction.
+Regarding scheduled payments, November First will execute the payment as instructed by the Customer c.f. section 4.1.
+November First will always, to the extent possible, execute within the agreed currency margin in connection with the completion of a transaction.

 November First informs the Customer about the exchange rate in real time when accepting the offered settlement of the transaction.